Analysis: Italy's Monti loses his shine

 That reform abolished early-retirement pensions based on the number of years worked and sharply raised the retirement age for women.
 It is seen as Monti's most important achievement by far.

-By contrast his subsequent "Grow-Italy" package to deregulate the service sector and his more recent reform of labor rules were both the product of lengthy negotiations with parties and pressure groups.
-They have drawn more skepticism than plaudits.
+By contrast his subsequent "Grow-Italy" package to deregulate the service sector and his more recent reform of labour rules were both the product of lengthy negotiations with parties and pressure groups.
+They have drawn more scepticism than plaudits.

-"Apart from pensions, on all the other fronts, from liberalizations to the labor market, everything has remained substantially unchanged," said Fabio Scacciavillani, chief economist of the Oman Investment Fund and formerly at Goldman Sachs and the European Central Bank.
+"Apart from pensions, on all the other fronts, from liberalisations to the labour market, everything has remained substantially unchanged," said Fabio Scacciavillani, chief economist of the Oman Investment Fund and formerly at Goldman Sachs and the European Central Bank.

 On the other side of the political divide, the far-left accuses Monti of being an agent for the ECB.